albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 **HTTPS error**

-If you cant open webmin ( port 1000)  on chrome, please use mozilla firefox
+If you can't open webmin ( port 1000) on chrome, please use mozilla firefox

 Go to [this web](https://www.inmotionhosting.com/support/product-guides/cloud-server/ssl-errors-and-https-in-webmin/)